petergthatsme/gp/README.md

 gp
 =======

-A program that downloads paper from arxiv.org.
+A program that downloads papers from arxiv.org given the paper's url.
 It parses the paper title and author info and creates an appropriate filename.